proofgeist/fmdapi/README.md

 - `create` return a new record
 - `update` modify a single record by recordID
 - `delete` delete a single record by recordID
+- `executeScript` execute a FileMaker script direclty
+- `layouts` return a list of all layouts in the database
+- `scripts` return a list of all scripts in the database
 - `metadata` return metadata for a given layout
 - `disconnect` forcibly logout of your FileMaker session (available when not using Otto Data API proxy)